✦ Scandinavian-inspired design, curated for modern living

 Key Takeaways

-• A dehumidifier removes moisture, not fine airborne pollutants.
+• A standard dehumidifier removes moisture, not fine airborne pollutants.

-• An air purifier with a HEPA filter is better for dust, pollen, pet dander, smoke particles, and mold spores already floating in the air.
+• HEPA filtration is the better tool for airborne dust, pollen, pet dander, smoke particles, and mold spores.

 What Does a Dehumidifier Do?